 Small Business Stock Gains Section 1202

-Individual investors may qualify for a special tax treatment on capital gains earned from small business stocks under section 1202 of the IRS code.
-Normally, small business stocks are taxed at 28% rates.
-There are actually several capital gains tax savings provisions that you can take advantage of to help you build wealth.
+Small business stocks are normally taxed at 28%, but investors may qualify for special tax treatment on capital gains earned from small business stocks under Section 1202 of the IRS code.

-- This exclusion on the small business capital gains tax is limited to $10 million or 10 times the cost basis of your shares.
-If you bought your stock for $100,000 and it went to $2,000,000, for instance, you would have a gain of 20x your investment, exceeding the 10x limit.
+Individual investors that buy shares of regular C Corporations that qualify under Section 1202, and have a holding period of at least five years, can exclude 50% of their capital gains from the calculation of capital gains tax.
+For example, if you made a $100,000 profit, you would only pay capital gains taxes on $50,000.
+This exclusion of the small business capital gains tax is limited to $10 million or 10 times the cost basis of your shares.
+If you bought your shares for $100,000 and they went to $2 million, you would have a gain of 20x on your investment, exceeding the 10x limit.

 Deferred Capital Gains Taxes on Section 1202 Small Business Stocks